-Preparation of hormone samples and analysis of corticosterone release rates We extracted the CORT content of water samples using C18 SPE columns (Sep-Pak Vac, 3cc/500mg, Waters Inc.) following an established protocol (Forsburg et al., 2019; Gabor et al., 2013a; Gabor et al., 2016).
-We primed each SPE column with 4 ml HPLC grade abs. methanol and 4 ml reverse-osmosis filtered water.
-Samples were forced through SPE columns using Tygone tubing under vacuum.
-We eluted samples with 4 ml HPLC grade absolute methanol into 5 ml PP microcentrifuge tubes.
-The eluted solution was kept at -20 °C until samples were transferred into 15 ml PP centrifuge tubes and dried out by vacuum centrifugation (40 °C, 1000 rpm, 100 Pa) and frozen again.
-Samples were analysed using a competitive enzyme-linked immunosorbent assay (ELISA, Cayman Chemical Inc.) following the manufacturers' protocol and based on previously published methodology (Gabor et al., 2013a; Gabor et al., 2016).
-We dissolved each sample in 12.5 μ l of 96 % EtOH, vortexed them for 5 minutes, and subsequently added 237.5 μl ELISA buffer to obtain a final volume of 250 μl.
-Samples obtained this way were homogenised on an orbital shaker for 45 minutes to promote dissolution of CORT in the ethanol-buffer solution before transferring them to plates.
-Two samples were lost during the preparation process, leaving us with 283 samples to be analysed for CORT content.
-The ELISA colour reaction was quantified at 412 nm wavelength using a microplate reader (Synergy HT, Bio-Tek Instruments).
+Preparation of hormone samples and analysis of CORT release rates

+We extracted the CORT content of water samples using C18 solid phase extraction (SPE) columns (Sep-Pak Vac, 3cc/500mg, Waters Inc.) following an established protocol (Gabor et al. 2013a, 2016; Forsburg et al. 2019).
+We primed each SPE column with 4 mL HPLC grade abs. methanol and 4 mL reverse-osmosis filtered water.
+Samples were forced through SPE columns using Tygone tubing under a vacuum.
+We eluted samples with 4 mL HPLC grade absolute methanol into 5 mL PP microcentrifuge tubes.
+The eluted solution was kept at -20°C until samples were transferred into 15 mL PP centrifuge tubes and dried out by vacuum centrifugation (40°C, 1000 rpm, 100 Pa) and frozen again.
+Samples were analyzed using a competitive enzyme-linked immunosorbent assay (ELISA, Cayman Chemical Inc.) following the manufacturers' protocol and based on the previously published methodology (Gabor et al. 2013a, 2016).
+We dissolved each sample in 12.5 μ L of 96% EtOH, vortexed them for 5 min, and subsequently added 237.5 μ L ELISA buffer to obtain a final volume of 250 μ L. Samples obtained this way were homogenized on an orbital shaker for 45 min to promote dissolution of CORT in the ethanol-buffer solution before transferring them to plates.
+Two samples were lost during the preparation process, leaving us with 283 samples to be analyzed for CORT content.
+The ELISA color reaction was quantified at 412 nm wavelength using a microplate reader (Synergy HT, Bio-Tek Instruments).

-Because we had no prior information on the range of waterborne CORT concentration in common toad samples, we prepared a dilution series from 6 samples to estimate the approximate range of sample concentrations in our study.
-To account for variation in the CORT concentrations of our samples, we then analysed two dilutions of each sample that would potentially fit in the linear region of the standard curve of the CORT standard.
+Because we had no prior information on the range of waterborne CORT concentration in common toad samples, we prepared a dilution series from six samples to estimate the approximate range of sample concentrations in our study.
+To account for variation in the CORT concentrations of our samples, we then analyzed two dilutions of each sample that would potentially fit in the linear region of the standard curve of the CORT standard.
 For subsequent statistical analyses, we used CORT concentrations of the dilution with the best fit.
 CORT concentrations were corrected for dilution.
-Due to limited ELISA kit availability, we could not analyse samples of the same dilution in duplicate.
-Therefore, intra-assay coefficient of variation (CV) could not be calculated.
-The inter-assay CV, calculated from concentrations of the CORT standard, was 9.4 %.
+Due to limited ELISA kit availability, we could not analyze samples of the same dilution in duplicate.
+Therefore, the intraassay coefficient of variation (CV) could not be calculated.
+The inter-assay CV, calculated from concentrations of the CORT standard, was 9.4%.